jentery/routledgeCompanionMSDH/projects.md

 A Glossary of Projects Mentioned in this Companion

-#BlackLivesMatter: “[A]n online forum intended to build connections between Black people and our allies to fight anti-Black racism, to spark dialogue among Black people, and to facilitate the types of connections necessary to encourage social action and engagement.”
+&#35BlackLivesMatter: “[A]n online forum intended to build connections between Black people and our allies to fight anti-Black racism, to spark dialogue among Black people, and to facilitate the types of connections necessary to encourage social action and engagement.”
 See blacklivesmatter.com and twitter.com/hashtag/blacklivesmatter.

 #FeesMustFall: The Twitter hashtag associated with a protest movement that began in October 2015 in response to increasing fees at South African universities.
 See twitter.com/hashtag/feesmustfall.